NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Lidar/lidar-applications/lidar-biomass/calc-biomass_py.md

     return crown_geometric_volume_pct, p
 ```

-* `get_predictors`: function to get the predictor variables from the biomass data
+* `get_predictors`: function to get the predictor variables from the CHM data

 ```python